Kermit the Frog: Naming

 The origin of Kermit's name is a subject of some debate.
 It is often claimed that Kermit was named after Henson's childhood friend Kermit Scott, from Leland, Mississippi.
-However, Karen Falk, head archivist and board of directors member for the Jim Henson Legacy organization, denies this claim on the Jim Henson Company's website:
+However, Karen Falk, head archivist and board of directors member for the Jim Henson Legacy organization, denies this claim, stating that Henson merely liked how the named sounded:

-Joy DiMenna, the only daughter of Kermit Kalman Cohen who worked as a sound engineer at WBAL-TV during Jim Henson's time with Sam and Friends, recalls that the puppet was named after her father.
-According to Kermit Cohen's obituary, as well as DiMenna and Lenny Levin, a colleague of Mr. Cohen's at WBAL:
+Joy DiMenna, the only daughter of Kermit Kalman Cohen, who worked as a sound engineer at WBAL-TV during Jim Henson's time with Sam and Friends, recalls that the puppet was named after her father.
+According to Cohen's obituary, as well as DiMenna and Lenny Levin, a colleague of Cohen's at WBAL:

-Another common belief is that Kermit was named for Kermit Love, who worked with Henson in designing and constructing Muppets, particularly on Sesame Street, but Love's association with Henson did not begin until well after Kermit's creation and naming, and he always denied any connection between his name and that of the character.
+Another common belief is that Kermit was named for Kermit Love, who worked with Henson in designing and constructing Muppets, particularly on Sesame Street.
+However, Love's association with Henson did not begin until well after Kermit's creation and naming, and he always denied any connection between his name and that of the character.

 As Sesame Street is localized for some different markets that speak languages other than English, Kermit is often renamed.
-In Portugal, he is called Cocas, o Sapo (sapo means "toad"), and in Brazil, his name is similar: Caco, o Sapo.
+In Portugal, he is called Cocas, o Sapo (sapo means "toad").
+In Brazil, his name is similar to his name in Portugal: Caco, o Sapo.
 In most of Hispanic America, his name is la rana René (René the Frog), while in Spain, he is named Gustavo.
 In the Arabic version, he is known as Kamel, which is a common Arabic male name that means "perfect".
 In Hungary, he is called Breki (onomatopoetic).

 Characterization and performers

 Jim Henson originated the character in 1955 on his local television series, Sam and Friends.
-Henson himself described Kermit as "kind of easy-going, very likable...sometimes slightly a wiseguy."
+Jim Henson described Kermit as "kind of easy-going, very likable...sometimes slightly a wiseguy."
 Frank Oz remarked that Kermit possesses a natural sense of leadership within the Muppets, explaining that "he has all these zany characters and a world around him and he tries to be the center and hold everything together...sometimes he gets too much and blows his top, but essentially he kind of goes with the flow."
 Brian Henson described his father's performance as Kermit as "coming out of his own personality—was a wry intelligence, a little bit of a naughtiness, but Kermit always loved everyone around and also loved a good prank."